iopipe/serverless-plugin-iopipe/readme.md

 custom:
   iopipeToken: YOUR_TOKEN HERE
 ```

+You're set!
+The plugin will run during an `sls deploy`.

 # How Does it Work?
 `serverless-plugin-iopipe` wraps the function handlers defined in `serverless.yml` with IOpipe so you don't have to.
 It allows you to deploy and upgrade multiple functions simultaneously.